HK Obesity Rate Increased by 1.8 Times in Children and Adolescents in 2023

 Never skip breakfast, avoid eating just before bedtime, and try to space your meals out evenly.
 Eat when you’re hungry and only enough to satisfy yourself; don’t overindulge!

 Understand and follow the Healthy Eating Food Pyramid, and know where to turn to for professional medical and nutritional advice.

-One of the most important things you can do to really get off on the right foot is to find out exactly where your health, fitness, and diet is currently.
+One of the most important things you can do to get off on the right foot is to find out exactly where your health, fitness, and diet are currently.
 Knowing where you’re starting from can make it easier for you to get your health where it needs to be.

 - See a dietitian or nutritionist

 - Join a social weight loss support group